Get

 Can an Aggressive Dog Be Cured?

-It may not be possible to cure an older aggressive dog, especially when the severity of aggression is high and the dog is unpredictable in their actions.
-When you can narrow down the cause of your dog’s aggression, you can try to avoid these triggers as much as possible to keep the aggression down.
-It should never be assumed by dog owners that a previously aggressive dog is “cured,” as this is unlikely and the dog could cause serious harm if left unattended.
-You’ll have to keep your guard up and watch out for future aggression for the rest of your dog’s life to protect those around you.
+Severe or unpredictable aggression in older dogs may not be fully resolved, but it can often be managed with behavior modification, medical evaluation, and professional support.
+When you can narrow down and identify the cause of your dog’s aggression, you can try to avoid these triggers as much as possible to keep the chances of aggression to a minimum.
+It should never be assumed by dog owners that a previously aggressive dog is “cured,” as this is unlikely and the dog could cause serious harm if triggered and left unattended.
+You’ll have to keep your guard up and watch out for potential triggers for the rest of your dog’s life to protect those around you.

 divider dog faces oct 2024